Depp says wife-beating claim made him 'Quasimodo'

-Hollywood legend Johnny Depp on Friday accused Britain's The Sun tabloid of turning him from "Cinderella into Quasimodo" by claiming he beat his ex-wife Amber Heard.
+Hollywood star Johnny Depp on Friday accused British tabloid newspaper The Sun of turning him from "Cinderella to Quasimodo" by claiming he beat his ex-wife Amber Heard.

+The "Pirates of the Caribbean" star also told a London court that he knew his marriage to the 34-year-old actress was over when the cleaner discovered human faeces in the couple's bed.

+"I thought it was an oddly fitting end to the relationship," the 57-year-old said.

-The first week of Depp's star-studded libel trial against the paper's publisher and executive editor drew to a close with the 57-year-old denying hurling a champagne bottle and a phone at his former wife.
+The first week of the star-studded libel trial against The Sun's publisher and executive editor ended with Depp denying hurling a magnum of champagne and a phone at Heard while he was high.

-Depp claims charges compiled by Heard over a tumultuous two-year marriage that ended in 2017 were a "hoax" designed to advance her career at his expense.
+Depp claims charges compiled by Heard during a tumultuous two-year marriage that ended in 2017 were a "hoax" designed to advance her career at his expense.

-The "Pirates of the Caribbean" actor said Thursday he was so often high or strung out on drugs that he was "in no condition" to hurt the 34-year-old model and film star.

-The High Court trial revolves around a 2018 headline in The Sun asking how JK Rowling could be happy casting "wife-beater" Depp in a "Fantastic Beasts" film.
+The High Court trial revolves around a 2018 headline in The Sun asking how "Harry Potter" author JK Rowling could support casting "wife-beater" Depp in a "Fantastic Beasts" film.

 Depp said the headline altered his Hollywood image and endangered his career.

-Depp looked more confident and engaged on the fourth day of the three-week trial than he appeared at its start.
+Depp looked more confident and engaged on the fourth day of the three-week hearing than he did at its start.

-He listened alertly in an olive suit and verbally clashed with publisher News Group Newspapers' (NGN) lawyer Sasha Wass in an attempt to refute her various charges.

-Wass has gone chronologically through each of Depp's 14 alleged assaults and other abuses.

-She attempted on Friday to complete her depiction of the US superstar as self-centred and out of touch with reality due to debilitating drug abuse.
+News Group Newspapers' lawyer Sasha Wass tried to complete her depiction of the superstar as self-centred and out of touch with reality due to debilitating drug abuse.

 Depp's defence is trying to portray Amber Heard, pictured Thursday at the High Court, as a manipulative and scheming publicity seeker